 Origins

-The German Spitz is an ancient breed and one of the oldest to have come from central Europe.
-The World Canine Organisation considers this breed to be in the same category as the Keeshond (Wolfspitz) and the Toy Spitz (Pomeranian).
-As a result, the German Spitz’s background is intertwined with these two breeds.
+The German Spitz is an ancient breed and one of the oldest to emerge from central Europe.
+The World Canine Organisation places this breed in the same category as the Keeshond (Wolfspitz) and the Toy Spitz (Pomeranian).

 Common Health Issues & Considerations